XSnipinblazeX/Godot-Ballistics/README.md

 Anyone can edit and propose changes to the code.
 Just fork or create a pull request and I will either merge it to main or create a branch specifically for you

+# Saveable Trajectory is the latest version of the Ballistic Movement FYI

 # New (August 1st 2024)
      New armor simulation:
      >Penetrate